jdebroux/TheCEShopProjectOne/README.md

 # The CE Shop interview Project #1

+## Clarifying Questions
+- Do we want to support users taking the same course multiple times?
+  - If so, when a user wants to see their current course progress, should we return all results for that users progresses for that course?
+    - I have set up my design to support the potential for a user working on the same course multiple times.
+If this is not needed the user_progress table could be refactored
+- How do we want to display this number to the user?
+4/10 is a simple percentage, but what happens when its 7/25?

 ## Design Approach
 - Create a new table in the database called user_progress to store user progress related data.
 This table will be an association table connecting the user and course tables.
 - In the user_progress table, we will store user_id, course_id, and completed_questions.